Do You Feel Disconnected From Your Partner?

 Couples Therapy Can Help You Restore Intimacy & Connection

 You might feel lonely, even when you are in the same room as your partner.
+Talking to your partner might be about to-do’s vs. connection.
 Perhaps your partner seems to pay more attention to his or her TV, phone, or computer than to you.
 You may wonder why you bother going home after work.
 Maybe your partner has violated your trust, and you aren’t sure how to feel safe and secure in your relationship again.
 You might just want to feel appreciated and special again.

 Many Relationships Change Over Time

 Bonding with others is incredibly important to human begins.
+A romantic relationship is often the deepest bond or connection we have.
 When we have built a connection with another person and something disrupts that connection, we can feel angry, scared, or unsafe.
 Sometimes, you might find yourself reacting to those emotions by shutting down or snapping at your partner.
 It’s not uncommon for couples to get stuck in a pattern of bickering and negativity.

-“Working with Amber, we’ve learned tools to use during tough times to prevent arguments.”
+“Working with our couples therapist, we’ve learned tools to use during tough times to prevent arguments.”

 Everyone wants to feel loved and valued, but not all of us are skilled at communicating our needs.
 Many people lack positive communication role models.
 Others simply struggle to identify and articulate their emotions.
-But, with help, you can learn healthy ways to express your feelings and reconnect with your partner.
+But, with help, you can learn healthy ways to express your feelings, communicate more effectively and reconnect with your partner.